cryptictech/SellganizeFeedback/README.md

-# StoreHubIMSFeedback
+# SellganizeFeedback
-Submit feedback requests and bug reports about StoreHubIMS
+Submit feedback requests and bug reports about Sellganize.